|Corporate Name||TDK Corporation|

 Magnetic Application Products

-TDK has spent more than 80 years refining the magnetic material technology.
+TDK has spent more than 80 years refining magnetic material technologies.
 TDK’s high-performance magnetic heads and HDD suspension assemblies have continuously supported increases in HDD recording capacity for many years and are today used in cloud servers.
 TDK also offers ferrite magnets, neodymium magnets, and rare earth free magnets, which contribute to energy and resource conservation and higher efficiency in the automobile sectors as well as infrastructure and industrial equipment.

 - SAE Magnetics